cristicretu/copo/README.md

 ##  Overview

-**Copo** is a globally synced Pomodoro timer designed for seamless focus and collaboration.
+**copo** is a globally synced Pomodoro timer designed for seamless focus and collaboration.
 All users are synchronized to the same Pomodoro intervals (25 minutes of work followed by a 5-minute break).
 The application offers a minimal and distraction-free environment where everyone is on the same cycle.
 During the breaks, users can chat with each other in a global chat room, making it a community-driven productivity tool.

 The simplicity of the timer ensures that users stay focused without needing to manage their time themselves.
 Built using modern technologies, Copo provides real-time updates and ensures that users are always in sync no matter when they join the session.